9 Causes of Vaginal DrynessBy ASTROGLIDE Team Menopause

 And finally, at the number one spot, we address the most common cause of vaginal dryness, menopause.
 According to a report by the Mayo Clinic, “vaginal dryness is a hallmark sign of vaginal atrophy (atrophic vaginitis) — thinning and inflammation of the vaginal walls due to a decline in estrogen.”

-So there you have it ladies, nine surprising causes of vaginal dryness along with some helpful tips on how to treat your symptoms.
+So there you have it ladies, nine surprising causes of chronic vaginal dryness along with some helpful tips on how to treat your symptoms.
 If nothing else, hopefully we’ve cleared up some misconceptions and set your mind at ease by explaining how common this issue really is.
 But wait, there’s more!

 As we researched this article to share various expert opinions with you, certain advice stood out above the rest.
 For example, we love the practicality of Deborah Kotz’s top three tips in her definitive U.S. News & World Report article on the subject, Painful Sex: 6 Ways to Relieve Vaginal Dryness: